+The three-dimensional projection produced in Part 2 is a working drawing for the culminating phase of this analytical process: the basrelief model, (see Fig. 7).
 Based on the drawing produced, the student is asked to construct an architectural relief model which synthesizes his/her ideas about the site subject.
-The model may be seen as a series of two-dimensional maps interwoven into an integrated three-dimensional matrix, which portrays both the integrity of individual systems, as well as their participation in the whole [see Fig. 6].
+The model may be seen as a series of two-dimensional maps interwoven into an integrated three-dimensional matrix, which portrays both the integrity of individual systems, as well as their participation in the whole.
+The model is meant to clarify ideas of spatial hierarchy, topography, path, and structure, using a limited palette of materials.

-Fig. 6 Student Model of the City of Charleston.
-SC.

-The model is meant to clarify ideas of spatial hierarchy, topography, path, and structure, using a limited palette of materials [see Fig. 7].

-Fig. 7 Student Model of the City of Charleston.
-SC.

 The models exploit a sculptural manipulation of planes, columns, and walls, to identify relationships and to distinguish figures from their surrounding field.
 The nature of the exercise emphasizes that the most important "material" to be manipulated, is the play of light and shadow made by the various depths of the construction.
-Figures and systems, then, are identified through their sharpness of outline in relief [see Fig. 8].
+Figures and systems, then, are identified through their sharpness of outline in relief.